 Recreation areas, mostly east and north of the city, are easily accessible from bike-friendly Mesa.
 Rafting and other water sports on the Salt River are popular, as are varied activities available within the Apache Lake and Canyon Lake recreation areas and on Theodore Roosevelt Lake and Saguaro Lake.

-Mesa also hosts major league baseball at two stadiums: Sloan Park, the spring training home of the Chicago Cubs, and Hohokam Stadium, home of the Oakland A's, which reopened in 2015 after a major renovation.
+Mesa also hosts major league baseball at two stadiums: Sloan Park, the spring training home of the Chicago Cubs, and Hohokam Stadium, home of the Oakland A's.

 Bargain hunters can find discounted name-brand merchandise at Power Square Mall, a half-mile south of US 60 at Power and Baseline roads.
 The Mesa Market Place Swap Meet boasts more than 1,500 vendors offering new and used merchandise at its shaded facility at 10550 E. Baseline Rd.